KimJoon93/Java_Calendar/README.md

 ## 2018.3.5 (problem solve)

 The problem of this code was I didn't change the system date to 1st day.
-For example if today is 2018.3.5 Monday
+For example, if today is 2018.3.5 Monday
 ``
 calendar.day of week
 ``